 Step 7: Now Delete box will appear.
 Check Shift cells left to delete columns from the selection.
 Click OK and see the magic.

 Step 9: Do again step 2 to step 5.
 Then right-click on the selected cells.
 The Pop-Up Menu will appear.
 Select Delete.
-Now from Delete box Check Entire Row to delete rows from selection.
+Now from Delete box Check Entire Row to delete rows from the selection.
 Click OK.

 See, all blank cells are deleted now.
 Happy data cleaning!